apache/maven-build-cache-extension/README.md

 Building
 --------
 The code currently relies on un-released modifications in the core Maven project.
-Two submodules are included in this git repository to allow building the needed distributions and perform integration tests using those.
+Two [gitmodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are included in this git repository to allow building the needed Maven distributions and perform integration tests using those: run `git submodule init && git submodule update` to prepare content.

-In order to build those distributions, you first need to launch once the `build-maven.sh` script or the following command in the `maven/maven3` and `maven/maven4` directories:
+In order to build those Maven distributions, you first need to launch once the `build-maven.sh` script or the following command in the `maven/maven3` and `maven/maven4` directories:
 ```
 mvn install -DskipTests -P versionlessMavenDist
 ```
-This will build the custom distributions of maven.
+This will build the custom distributions of Maven.

+Then you can build the extension like a normal Maven project.

 License
 -------